lookfirst/mui-rff/README.md

 Sadly, figuring out the nuances of passing properties across multiple components is non-trivial.
 It takes a lot of trial and error and hopefully you're writting tests along the way too (hahaha yea, right).
 Since you are probably in a rush and just want to get onto building features, this repo provides a set of modern and unit tested React components that make it easy to drop into your own Javascript or Typescript project as a small NPM dependency.

 Please try things out and review the code first.
-Take a look at the [demo](https://lookfirst.github.io/mui-rff/), [demo source](https://github.com/lookfirst/mui-rff/tree/master/example), [codesandbox](https://codesandbox.io/s/react-final-form-material-ui-example-tqv09), and the [tests](https://github.com/lookfirst/mui-rff/tree/master/test).
+Take a look at the [demo](https://lookfirst.github.io/mui-rff/), [demo source](https://github.com/lookfirst/mui-rff/tree/master/example), [demo codesandbox](https://codesandbox.io/s/react-final-form-material-ui-example-xxspf), [another codesandbox](https://codesandbox.io/s/react-final-form-material-ui-example-tqv09), and the [tests](https://github.com/lookfirst/mui-rff/tree/master/test).

 One thing to note in the [demo](https://lookfirst.github.io/mui-rff/) is the ability to control the react form rendering.
 This is what really motivated me to go with RFF.
 With a small [configuration tweak to RFF](https://final-form.org/docs/react-final-form/types/FormProps#subscription), it is easy to cut the number of renders down to the bare minimum.
 This improves performance significantly, especially with larger forms.